Upper Mustang Trek - 16 Days

 • The Dhaulagiri (8,167 m/26,795 ft), Annapurna I (8,091 m/26,545 ft), Tilicho (7,134 m/23,406 ft), and Nilgiri (7,061 m/23,166 ft), and may all be seen during this walk.

-Upper Mustang Trek is a place that still features the ancient Tibetan way of life in a trans-Himalayan setting that is rich in medieval arts and architecture.
+Upper Mustang Trek is ancient Tibetan way of life in a trans-Himalayan setting that is rich in medieval arts and architecture.
 If this strikes your fancy, then Mustang Trek is the one for you.

 So, in this day and age, how can a place be so preserved?

-Well, Upper Mustang, also known as the Last Forbidden Kingdom, had been cut off from the outside world until 1992.
-Even now, specific permits are needed to enter this area.
+Well, Upper Mustang, known as the Last Forbidden Kingdom, had been cut off from the outside world until 1992.
+Even now, restricted area permits are needed to enter mustang area.

 Up until 2008, the area was ruled by a titular monarch but even now people's continued faith in their King is evidence that long-standing traditions are still strong in this place.